DaC00P/lesson_plan/student_worksheet.md

 ### Activity - Go Over Bubble Sort & Its Time Complexity
 Answer the following questions, referencing the below `bubbleSort()` function.
+1) What is the worst case scenario for bubbleSort?
+2) What is the best case?
+3) Discuss what you think the time complexity of bubbleSort is with a partner.\

 ```javascript
 // declare a variable that will act as a flag to let us know once the array has